FormulaMonks/pimotion/README.md

 Pimotion
 ========

 Pimotion is a motion detector application that runs on the Raspberry PI.
+It captures snapshots of movement and uploads the montage image to an [M2X](https://m2x.att.com) feed.

 ### Package Dependencies